American Trevor Reed released from Russia in prisoner swap

 As Reed started a second hunger strike in protest of his treatment by Russian authorities, Reed's parents went to protest outside of the White House in the hopes of securing a meeting with the President.

-The Reeds ultimately did meet with the President at the White House, and they said their meeting lasted for more than 30 minutes and it left them feeling "optimistic."
+The Reeds ultimately did meet with the President at the White House for about a half hour last month.

 In his statement welcoming Reed's release, Biden said his administration "won't stop" until Whelan is home.

-Note: This story has been updated with additional background information and reaction.